| Books: by Title: The First Book of Attorney Abuse and

 hesitation while he figuratively glances at the jury and

 plans what will be the most effective response.
+But The

 First Book of Attorney Abuse and Bench Bashing is much